Pr0xximity999/Quartz/content/School/Year 2/S1/Computer Networks/3 - Ip stack.md

 This coupling of IP and MAC addresses is done via the [[#Access Resolution Protocol]].

-Lastly the packet will be sent to one more layer.
+Lastly the packet will be sent to the last layer, which will actually transmit the package.
 ## Physical layer
 This is the ultimate transport method for every packet: a wire of some sort.
 Think of optic fiber or just a metal cable.
-Nothing special going on here
+Nothing special going on here.
 # Transmission Control Protocol (TCP)
 A TCP connection uses a mechanism to ensure that data transfer is done properly.<br>This is achieved by using a *three way handshake*